-Nebraska was part of the Louisiana Territory when it was purchased by the United States from France.
-Trading posts and forts were established near present-day Omaha in the early 1813 with the first settlement, Bellevue, established in 1823.
-The Homestead Act of 1862 allowed settlers to claim 160 acres of land free in eastern Nebraska and statehood was granted on March 1, 1867, in a proclamation signed by President Andrew Johnson.
+Nebraska was part of the Louisiana Territory when the United States purchased it from France.
+Trading posts and forts were established near present-day Omaha in early 1813, with the first settlement, Bellevue, established in 1823.
+The Homestead Act of 1862 allowed settlers to claim 160 acres of land free in eastern Nebraska, and statehood was granted on March 1, 1867, in a proclamation signed by President Andrew Johnson.

-Our families, Benal, Cernik, Hrdlicka, Meduna, Patzloff, Smith, Vybiral, Zimola and many other close relatives settled in the eastern portion of Nebraska.
+Our families, Benal, Černík, Fila, Hrdlicka, Meduna, Patzloff, Smith, Vybíral, Zimola and many other close relatives, settled in the eastern portion of Nebraska.
 Below are some of those places.

 Colon